About Rett Syndrome

 If your child’s symptoms are consistent with Rett syndrome but your child has tested negative for an MECP2 mutation, please ensure that testing included sequencing all four exons of MECP2 and that deletion testing was done as well (sometimes called MLPA).
 If you have questions about your child’s testing result, please contact us.

-Symptoms and Health Problems
+What Are Rett Syndrome's Symptoms and Health Problems?

 An individual with Rett will have a variety of problems that may include movement issues (apraxia, rigidity, dyskinesia, dystonia, tremors), seizures, gastrointestinal problems (reflux, constipation), orthopedic issues (contractures, scoliosis, hip problems), autonomic issues (breathing irregularities, cardiac problems, swallowing), as well as sleep problems and anxiety.

 Having compassionate doctors in place that will listen to you is key.
 Besides a pediatrician you may need a neurologist, a gastroenterologist, and an orthopedist.
 It’s important to note that not every child will have every symptom, so the team of doctors required may vary.